The Origin of the Tea Party Movement and its Ideology

 What Historic Movements is the Tea Party Like?

-The Tea Party is a mash-up of classical liberal views on economy and nativist populist right-wing views on nationalism and social policy, rolled into a single movement (remember it didn’t start this way, it became this as it was popularized and sold to “the base”).
+As noted above, the Tea Party is a mash-up of classical liberal views on economy and nativist populist right-wing views on nationalism and social policy, rolled into a single movement (remember it didn’t start this way, it became this as it was popularized and “sold to” “the Republican base”).

 Is the Tea Party “Nationalist”?
 The Tea Party is very nativist, but it isn’t purely nationalist.
 It may be very American in some ways, but it is exclusive in its nationalism (it isn’t pro-America without any qualifiers, it wasn’t pro-“two-term-President-Obama”, it is pro-“real ‘Merica”, and that is different than being “Nationalist” in a pure sense; as that implies favoring the nation and all nationals).
 When movements are exclusive, but nationalist, we have to use more terms to provide an accurate description.
 Thus, the Tea Party is sort of a National Nativist American Workers’ Party in this sense.